ellenpham/RosterBoard-TerminalApp/README.md

 <br>

 **Day 6 and Day 7**: Review source code and optimize by applying OOP, redo some pieces of code that execute the same tasks, so that it can be reused when needed.
 Also, data manipulation is more achievable by applying OOP.
+Write Bash script and help documentation

 ![Trello_Day67_1](./docs/Trello_Day67_1.png)
 ![Trello_Day67_2](./docs/Trello_Day67_2.png)